 Great location with comfy room which had everything we could have needed!
 The host Pete was so lovely and gave us great tips on things to do while we were in Arisaig.
 Would highly recommend.

+I liked how the pod was cosy and it had a great view of the sea too.
 The pod also had safe parking on site which I liked and a 20 minute walk to the Arisaig Hotel for dinner :)

 Eilidh was a great host and the pod really cosy and very clean, was our first time in Arisaig and we will definitely be back.
 Would stay at Keepers pod again.